nahueespinosa/housing_scrapper/README.md

 # Housing scrapper

+This is a tool that notifies through Telegram when a new property becomes available on any of the listing websites.

 This repository is based on https://github.com/rodrigouroz/housing_scrapper.

-I didn't make a fork since I rewrote a big part of the code.
+I rewrote much of the code as a personal challenge.
 New features include:
-  - asynchronous requests
+  - Asynchronous requests
-  - type annotations
+  - Type annotations
+  - Automated tests
-  - continuous integration setup
+  - Continuous integration setup

 ## Installation
 This was tested with `Python 3.8`.